Adiabatic state preparation and thermalization of simulated phase noise in a Rydberg spin Hamiltonian: Phase noise in adiabatic state preparation

-Fig. \ref{fig:NOISEPoW and fshift} demonstrates the impact that laser phase noise has on the performance of the state preparation as both strength and relative frequency profile of the noise are varied for a fixed ramp duration of $T_3V_{dd}=90$.
-In the case of noise strength, Fig. \ref{fig:NOISEPoW and fshift}(a) introduces a factor $m$ that linearly scales the phase noise to $\phi(t)\rightarrow m\phi(t)$.
-The results demonstrate the susceptibility of such adiabatic protocols to phase noise, as we observe a dramatic drop in fidelity with the target ground state in a single order of magnitude amplification.
-In contrast, Fig. \ref{fig:NOISEPoW and fshift}(b) shows a modest improvement in fidelity as the sampled power spectrum used for noise generation is modified to have the peak of the noise moved further away from the frequencies of $\Omega$ used during the adiabatic ramp.
-The modification involves a linear scale factor $\kappa$ applied to the frequency grid of the original spectrum seen in the $x$-axis of Fig. \ref{fig:My PSD}(a), thus maintaining the relative shape of the spectrum while controlling the frequency region where the noise power is most prominent.
-Care was taken to ensure that the total power of the original noise spectral density is preserved, by renormalizing the modified spectrum such that its integral across the relevant frequencies is the same as that of the original.
-Testing a constant ramp for various modified noise spectra with peaks both above and below the original spectrum, Fig. \ref{fig:NOISEPoW and fshift} shows that moving the peak power of the phase noise away from the frequencies taken during the preparation by the optical drive $\Omega(t)$ leads to improved fidelity.
-Phase noise made up of frequencies that are too high or too low relative the dynamics of the system inhibit the ability of the noise to transfer power into the system, thereby causing less excitation.
-This suggests that even if phase noise is present in a laser, the effects of phase noise on many-body experiments can be effectively mitigated by moving dynamics far away from affected frequencies as was shown for single atoms and two qubit gates in \cite{Leseleuc18,Levine2018}.
+Continuing the analysis, Figure \ref{fig:NOISEPoW and Vdd shift} demonstrates the impact that changes in $V_{dd}$ and noise strength have on the performance of the adiabatic protocol for different system sizes while running with optimal variation rates.
+To begin with, Figure \ref{fig:NOISEPoW and Vdd shift}(a) demonstrates how the protocol performs for different noise strengths by introducing a factor $m$ that linearly scales the phase noise to $\phi(t)\rightarrow m\phi(t)$.
+The susceptibility of such adiabatic protocols to phase noise is clear, as we observe an almost complete degradation in fidelity with the target ground state within a single order of magnitude of amplification.
+Figure \ref{fig:NOISEPoW and Vdd shift}(b) shows the final fidelities after performing the protocol for a variety of $V_{dd}$ values which, given that the laser parameters used are expressed in units of $V_{dd}$, shift the energy scaling of the entire system.
+Since the frequency profile of the noise remains constant with a broad peak in power at $480$kHz (see Figure \ref{fig:My PSD}), tuning $V_{dd}$ directly shifts the transitions to higher energy levels in and out of resonance.
+Phase noise made up of frequencies that are too high or too low relative to the dynamics of the system inhibits the transfer of power into the system, thereby causing less excitation out of the ground state.
+This is why Figure \ref{fig:NOISEPoW and Vdd shift}(b) shows that the lowest energy added to the system, and thus the highest fidelity achieved, occurs as far as possible from the peak noise frequency at $V_{dd}=10$MHz, with a dramatic degradation in fidelity as the system dynamics move towards affected frequencies at $V_{dd}=0.5$MHz, and a visible improvement as they are surpassed.
+The result motivates the choice of $10$MHz as a reasonable regime to test the performance of the protocol in Figure \ref{fig:noisy Rtime}, and demonstrates that even if phase noise is present in a laser, the effects of phase noise on many-body experiments can be effectively mitigated by moving dynamics far away from affected frequencies.
+A similar conclusion was previously shown for single atoms and two qubit gates in \cite{Leseleuc18,Levine2018}.